Percy Lindo: Jamaica

 In 1937, Cecil Lindo told a journalist: "I have one million gallons of rum stored.
 When any quantity of the matured rums is taken out, the stock is immediately replenished."

 In 1939, Lindo Bros & Co. sold J. Wray and Nephew Ltd. and Appleton Estate to Percy Lindo.

 After much experimentation, the first Appleton Estate branded rums were launched in 1944.
-The rums were light, fragrant and meant to serve as a substitute for whiskey, which was hard to come during World War II.
+The rums were light, fragrant and meant to serve as a substitute for whiskey, which was hard to come by during World War II.
 That year the Mai Tai was invented using J.Wray & Nephew 17 year old by Victor Bergeron of Trader Vic's.

 Personal life

 He married Hilda Violet Lindo in 1903 in Kingston.
 The couple had four children: Delores, Roy, Blanche and Frederick Cecil Lindo.

 The family lived at Cecilio Lodge, now St Andrew High School while constructing Royston, now Campion College, Jamaica.